eth8505/zf3-monolog/README.md

     ]
 ];
 ~~~

-Note that only formatters using custom factories need to be ecplicitly registered.
+:warning: Note that only formatters using custom factories need to be ecplicitly registered.
 Any other handler
 configured will be automatically created using the internal, reflection-based factories.

 ## Thanks